-The Mobile Justice New Mexico app is an innovative new tool that lets New Mexicans use their smart phones to record police or Border Patrol encounters and file reports of law enforcement misconduct.
-The app is a new project by the ACLU of New Mexico that aims to empower community members by turning the technology we carry in our pockets into to powerful tools for law enforcement accountability and community safety.
+The Mobile Justice New Mexico app is a tool that lets New Mexicans use their smart phones to record police or Border Patrol encounters and file reports of law enforcement misconduct.
+The app is a project by the ACLU of New Mexico that aims to empower community members by turning the technology we carry in our pockets into to powerful tools for law enforcement accountability and community safety.

 What does the Mobile Justice New Mexico App do?

 The Mobile Justice New Mexico App has four basic functions:

 - RECORD AND INCIDENT: After you finish recording it is automatically saved to your phone and a copy is uploade directly to a secure ACLU server.
 Even if a police officer grabs your phone and deletes the footage, your recording is safe with the ACLU.